 Attractions at Arata’s Pumpkin Farm for families

 Arata’s Pumpkin Farm features a 6-acre cornfield, a pumpkin river, and a famous and menacing two-acre Minotaur’s Labyrinth Hay Maze.
 We started the day with the little kids’ activities towards the ticketing booths and then made our way to the bigger attractions spread out across the field.
 We explored pony rides, a petting zoo, the Haunted Barn, a mini corn maze, and an array of carnival games.
 Just then the fog lifted and it was a beautiful sunny day so we stuck around for another two hrs!
+New for 2023 there will be an obstacle course jumpy house, jump till you drop all day event for $20 per child, with smaller jumper for toddlers coming soon this season as well.

 Next we passed the picnic areas on our way to the train and hayrides through the gorgeous green cornfields.
 I spotted a family taking their holiday card photos out in the fields as their kids played hide and seek.